Rudra-narayan-muduli-001/Hierarchical-Parallel-Agent/ARCHITECTURE.md

 ### 14.1 Overview
 InfoSeeker (github.com/nj19257/InfoSeeker) is adapted into Parallel Mind as a set of **MCP-based worker pools** for the `research` category.
 The worker pool pattern enables massive parallelization (up to 40 concurrent workers) within a Supervisor's scope.

+> **Status (current):** the worker layer is implemented but **not yet wired into the hierarchy**.
+> `workers/*` (BaseMCPWorker, WorkerPool, and the four worker types), `config/mcp_servers.yaml`, and the worker/supervisor prompts all exist and are tested in isolation, but the bridge adapter (`core/worker_pool_adapter.py`) that connects a `WorkerPool` to the Node lifecycle does not exist yet — research Supervisors currently run standard LLM Labours.
+Pool integration and the worker events below are a planned next step.

 ### 14.2 Architecture